-As part of our continuing commitment to protect student privacy, starting July 1, 2018, paper and electronic AP student score reports delivered to your campus will no longer contain Social Security numbers.
-This change will coincide with the release of the AP scores for the May 2018 exam administration.
-Review this information with your IT/operations staff and/or student information system vendor to determine if any additional steps are needed to be ready to receive scores in July 2018.
+As part of our continuing commitment to protect student privacy, as of July 1, 2018, paper and electronic AP student score reports delivered to your campus no longer contain Social Security numbers.
+This change coincided with the release of the AP scores for the May 2018 exam administration.

-If you receive scores electronically, note that the file layout is not changing.
-The Social Security field will remain in the file so that the layout remains the same but the field will be blank starting July 1, 2018.
+If you receive scores electronically, the file layout has not changed.
+The Social Security field will remain in the file so that the layout remains the same but the field will be blank.

-The College Board has provided the resources below to help you implement these updates.
+The College Board has provided a Matching Student Data Without Social Security Numbers (.pdf/584KB) guide to help you implement these updates.